-Connecting Business initiative (CBi) engages the private sector strategically before, during and after emergencies, increasing the scale and effectiveness of the response in a coordinated manner.
+Connecting Business initiative (CBi) engages the private sector strategically before, during and after emergencies, increasing the scale and effectiveness of the response and recovery in a coordinated manner.

-While governments maintain the overall responsibility for responding to humanitarian emergencies, local communities and private sector networks also play crucial roles in disaster risk reduction, emergency preparedness, response and recovery.
+While governments maintain the overall responsibility for responding to humanitarian emergencies, local communities and private sector networks also play crucial roles in disaster preparedness, response and recovery.
 The Connecting Business initiative strengthens and supports those private sector networks.

-In the last year eight of the 13 CBi Member Networks responded to emergencies, helping communities to recover quicker.
+In the last year seven of the 13 CBi Member Networks responded to at least 15 emergencies ranging from earthquakes, cyclones, floods, a tsunami and a volcanic eruption, and they helped communities recover quicker.

 The Connecting Business initiative was launched at the World Humanitarian Summit in May 2016 and it takes forward the Summit outcomes, as well as the 2030 Development Agenda and the Sendai Framework for Disaster Risk Reduction.